h2oai/h2ogpt/docs/FAQ.md

 For fast performance, one can use `distil-whisper/distil-large-v2` as the model, which is about 10x faster for similar accuracy.

-In addition, faster_whisper package is used by default if using large v2 or v3, which is about 4x faster for similar accuracy.
+In addition, faster_whisper package can be used if using large v2 or v3, which is about 4x faster and 2x less memory for similar accuracy.

 ### Voice Cloning